US Open 2023: Ankita Raina loses in the third round of qualification; India’s singles campaign ends

 Raina lost all steam after that break as Bjorklund won the next three game to close out a 6-2, 6-2 win and reach the US Open main draw.

 Raina’s loss means that there will be no Indian players in the men’s and women’s singles main draw.

-Sumit Nagal lost in the opening round to Japan’s Taro Daniel, while Karman Kaur Thandi lost 6-3, 5-7, 3-6 to France’s Oceane Dodin in the first round.
+Sumit Nagal lost 3-6, 5-7 in the opening round of qualification to Japan’s Taro Daniel, while Karman Kaur Thandi lost 6-3, 5-7, 3-6 to France’s Oceane Dodin in her qualification opener.